JeremyPaymal/Timer/README.md

 ## What kind of improvement can you add ?
 <hr>
-- make it more responsive small devices<br>
+- make it more responsive for small devices<br>
 - there 's a sidebar menu, but she's not effective for now.
 I 'd like to make it effective even if there's no real menu.
 I will juste leave the social media button.